 We all know it’s coming, but still it seems as if spring break has arrived too suddenly and you have no idea how to keep the kids occupied for the whole week.
 Here’s an assortment of fun activities to get you started.
 Some are family-based, while others, depending on the age of your kids, can be done with little to no adult help.

-These activities are so much fun, the kids won’t even know they’re learning science!
+These activities are so much fun, the kids won’t even know they’re learning science during spring break!
 Look for more fun ideas online or at your school’s annual science fair.